 Where is Cebu City?
-And why Cebu City is one of the most hottest place to be right now!
+And why Cebu City is one of the hottest places to be right now!

 The city is located on the mid-eastern side of Cebu Island.
 It is the first Spanish settlement, the country’s oldest city, and the first capital of the Philippines.
 It is considered as the Fount of Christianity in the Far East.

-Is Cebu City being popular this days enough to change the moods of all travelers?
+Is Cebu City famous this day enough to change the moods of all travelers?

 According to Beyondcebu

-If you have never been to Cebu before, please check out my blog on first time to Cebu for travellers or visit the main page of BeyondCebu which you can view in more details on all these wonderful places and things to do in Cebu.
+If you have never been to Cebu before, please check out my blog on the first time to Cebu for travelers or visit the main page of BeyondCebu which you can view in more details on all these wonderful places and things to do in Cebu.

 1. Bantayan Island

-Cebu is famous for its beaches and nothing beats the gorgeous beaches in Bantayan Island.
+Cebu is famous for its beaches, and nothing beats the gorgeous beaches in Bantayan Island.
 With names like Sugar Beach and Paradise Beach you know it’s something special.
 Bantayan has some of the best beaches in the Philippines.
-With the exception of Holy week when the island transforms into a crowded tent city, Bantayan is an idyllic tropical island that you expect to find on postcards.
-There are plenty of low key resorts in Bantayan to relax and enjoy paradise.
+Except for Holy week when the island transforms into a crowded tent city, Bantayan is an idyllic tropical island that you expect to find on postcards.
+There are plenty of low-key resorts in Bantayan to relax and enjoy paradise.

 2. Malapascua Island